HarfangLab EPPProfessional Firewall

 - Direction (inbound, outbound, or both),

-- Local host, i.e. protected endpoint (single IP address / range / CIDR), port, and/or application),
+- Local host, i.e. protected endpoint (single IP address / range / CIDR, port, and/or application),

-For cases that require the dynamic application of different firewall profiles within a complex network context (e.g. on-the-move endpoints, server simultaneously connected to several networks), HarfangLab’s EPP firewall lets you define network zones based on various parameters such as network interface type, associated IP address, and choose which profile to apply in which network zone via the firewall policy.
+For cases that require the dynamic application of different firewall profiles within a complex network context within a company (e.g. on-the-move endpoints, server simultaneously connected to several networks), HarfangLab’s EPP firewall lets you define network zones based on various parameters such as network interface type, associated IP address, and choose which profile to apply in which network zone via the firewall policy.

 These firewall policies are then associated with endpoint policies, unifying all configuration elements in the console.